NETWAYS/jenkins-training/Distributed/02_setups.md

 # The SSH-Agent
 * Master requires SSH-access to the agent-machine
   - Everything else is done by Jenkins
-* Required tool (python, virtualenv, ...) need to be installed by the user
+* Required tools (python, virtualenv, ...) need to be installed by the user

 ~~~SECTION:notes~~~